drjamesbateman/cssg/README.md

 ---
 ```

 For links between Markdown documents to be interpreted correctly by Canvas, then we must mimic the way in which Canvas converts titles to filenames.
 The above would become `title-which-matches-the-filename.md`.
-A link to this from elsewhere would be `See [here](title-which-matches-the-filename).`.
+A link to this from elsewhere would be `See [here](title-which-matches-the-filename.md)`.

 # Organisation